Combinatorial computation of the motivic Poincare series: Combinatorics

 \subsection{The algorithm}

 If every line $E_i$ is intersected by the one component of the strict transform, any proper everywhere set should be empty.
-Therefore we get the following statement.
+Therefore we get the following statement as a corollary of Theorem \ref{T3}.

 \begin{lemma} Suppose that each divisor $E_i$ is intersected by exactly one component of the strict transform of the curve.
-Then the reduced motivic Poincare series can be computed using the following algorithm.
+Then the reduced motivic Poincar\'e series can be computed using the following algorithm.

 1. Consider the polynomial

 2. Consider the Laurent polynomial

 3. This polynomial is divisible by $\prod (1-u_i)$.
 Let